7.62×51mm NATO: T65 series experimental cartridges

 During the 1940s, the .300 Savage became the basis for experiments on behalf of the U.S. Military that resulted in the development of the T65 series of experimental cartridges.
 The original experimental case design by the Frankford Arsenal was designated the T65 and was similar to the .300 Savage case, but with less taper.
 The experimental cases were made from standard .30-06 Springfield cases which gave a little less capacity than standard .300 Savage cases because the Frankford Arsenal cases had slightly thicker case walls.
 The later T65 iterations were made from shortened .30-06 Springfield cases and were longer compared to the original T65 case as the .300 Savage has a shorter case length than the resulting 7.62 NATO.
-The resulting cartridges provided a ballistic performance roughly equal to the U.S. military .30-06 Springfield service cartridge.
+The resulting cartridges provided a ballistic performance roughly equal to the U.S. military .30-06 Springfield 1906 pattern M1906 and 1938 pattern M2 service cartridges.
 Over forty years of technical progress in the field of propellants allowed for similar service cartridge performance – firing a 147 gr bullet at 2750 ft/s with 2468 ftlbf muzzle energy – from a significantly shorter, smaller case with less case capacity.
 The eventual result of this competition was the T44 rifle.

 When the United States developed the T65 cartridge, the British military took a different route.
 They had spent considerable time and effort developing the intermediate-power .280 British (7 mm) cartridge with an eye towards controllable fully automatic fire.
 The U.S. held to its desire not to reduce the effectiveness of individual aimed shots.
 The American philosophy was to use automatic fire for emergencies only and continue to use semi-automatic fire the majority of the time.
 After considerable debate, the Canadian Army announced they would be happy to use the .280 but only if the U.S. did as well.
 It was clear the U.S. was not going to use the .280 British.
 The British did start introducing the .280 British along with the bull-pup Rifle No. 9, but the process was stopped in the interests of harmonization across NATO.
 The T65E5 (7.62×51mm) was chosen as NATO's standard cartridge in 1954.

 Winchester saw a market for a civilian model of the late T65 series designs and introduced it in 1952, two years prior to the NATO adoption of the T65E5 experimental cartridge iteration under the 7.62×51mm NATO designation in 1954.
 Winchester branded the cartridge and introduced it to the commercial hunting market as the .308 Winchester.
 The dimensions of .308 Winchester are almost the same as 7.62×51mm NATO.
 The chamber of the former has a marginally shorter headspace and thinner case walls than the latter due to changed specifications between 1952 and 1954.
 This allows 7.62×51mm NATO ammunition to feed reliably in rifles chambered for .308 Winchester, but can cause .308 Winchester ammunition cases to rupture when fired in rifles chambered for 7.62×51mm NATO.